How to Connect Your AI Tools to Your Business Apps — Without Writing Code

 You already use AI every day.
 You ask Claude to draft emails, use Cursor to fix spreadsheets, or let Lovable build dashboards for you.
 But every time you need real data — a client’s order history, a support ticket, a Slack thread — you have to copy-paste it manually.

 Your AI is smart, but it is blind.
-It can’t see your business tools.
+It cannot see your business tools.

 This guide shows you how to fix that.
 No programming.
 No terminal commands.
 No JSON files to edit.
 Just connect, and let your AI start working with your actual data.